Al-Bayhaqi: Creed

-He died in Nishapur on the 9th April 1066 at the age of 74.

 Legacy

 Al-Bayhaqi contributed to a significant reform in the traditionalist evaluation of hadith, emphasizing the use of reflective reasoning in evaluating which hadith material should be considered incompatible with Islamic theology.
 Often, Al-Bayhaqi would then understand such hadith as less reliable or allegorical.

-Imam Al-Bayhaqi is regarded as the last person in history to comprehensively collect and assemble the textual evidence of the Shafi'i madhab including the hadith, the opinions of Imam Shafi'i and those of his direct students.
-Imam al-Haramayn Al-Juwayni said: "There is no Shafi'i except he owes a huge debt to Al-Shafi'i except Al-Bayhaqi, to whom Al-Shafi'i owes a huge debt for his (Bayhaqi's) works which imposed Al-Shafi'i's school and his sayings (enforced and strengthened)."
+Al-Bayhaqi is regarded as the last person in history to comprehensively collect and assemble the textual evidence of the Shafi'i madhab including the hadith, the opinions of Imam Shafi'i and those of his direct students.
+Imam al-Haramayn al-Juwayni said: "There is no Shafi'i except he owes a huge debt to Al-Shafi'i except al-Bayhaqi, to whom al-Shafi'i owes a huge debt for his (Bayhaqi's) works which imposed al-Shafi'i's school and his sayings (enforced and strengthened)."
 Al-Dhahabi comments: "Abu Al-Ma'ali (Ibn Al-Juwayni) is right!
-It is as he said, and if Al-Bayhaqi had wanted to found a school of Law (madhab) for himself he would have been able to do so, due to the vastness of his sciences and his thorough knowledge of juridical differences (legal matters)."
+It is as he said, and if al-Bayhaqi had wanted to found a school of Law (madhab) for himself he would have been able to do so, due to the vastness of his sciences and his thorough knowledge of juridical differences (legal matters)."

+Al-Bayhaqi arranged the Imam al-Shafi'i statements and proof texts in the extensive Marifat al-Sunan wa-al-Athar.
+He then assembled his Al-Sunan al-Kubra, a gigantic collection of hadiths that included prophetic traditions and companions opinions to support every point of Shafi'i's substantive law.
+As a specialist in the Shafi'i law and al-Muzani's Mukhtasar, al-Bayhaqi was much sought for.
+His writings were highly revered and frequently cited by both later Shafi'is and Hanbalis.
+Al-Bayhaqi's writings reflected the new Shafi'i orthodoxy.
+Works like Sunan al-Kubra and Al-Sunan al-Wusta championed the body of substantive law of the school and the Shafi'i transmission-based legal methodology.
+Al-Bayhaqi represents the school's steadfast adherence to the hadith's primacy, which its founder had argued for.
+The use of Sahih al-Bukhari and Sahih Muslim as authentic books was first introduced by Al-Bayhaqi.

+According to Scott Lucas in "Perhaps You Only Kissed Her?", al-Bayhaqi sealed and consolidated the hadith canon since what he added was accepted as canonical and what he left out was not, and his decisions were respected by later scholars.
+In his thesis, he added that al-Bayhaqi was the final compiler of the original hadith collections.